Pepperoni-Jabroni/FineTunedCalibration/README.md

 ## 📸 Media
 ![https://i.imgur.com/BMw3ZTB.png](https://i.imgur.com/BMw3ZTB.png)
 This is the Music Disc Blocks being detected as Frequency 3 for a Calibrated Sculk Sensor set to Page 11 in a Lectern (see Table below).
+Under vanilla mechanics, all Music Discs have the same Frequency - 11.

 [Demo](https://i.imgur.com/i15SfSr.mp4) of Comparator output Calibrated to Freq 1, which includes player armor frequencies (1 - no boots, 2 - leather boots, ...).